AmandeepSingh03/SPA-with-user-authentication/README.md

 `npm install`
 Install all the dependencies required.

+go to the website of Auth0
+create your account and then add the client id and your domain

+go to application in Auth0 site add "http://localhost:3000" in allowed call back URLs

 `npm start`
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.